Stołowe Mountains

-The Stołowe Mountains (/pl/; in English known as the Table Mountains, Góry Stołowe, Stolové hory, Heuscheuergebirge) are a mountain range in Poland and the Czech Republic, part of the Central Sudetes.
+The Stołowe Mountains (/pl/; in English known as the Table Mountains, Góry Stołowe; Stolové hory) are a mountain range in Poland and the Czech Republic, part of the Central Sudetes.
 The Polish part of the range is protected as the Stołowe Mountains National Park.
 The highest peak of the range is Szczeliniec Wielki at 922 m a.s.l.

 Geomorphology

 The range is formed of sandstone and, as the only one in Poland, presents plated structure with sheer mountain ledges.
 Among the tourist attractions there are two massifs: Szczeliniec Wielki with a stone labyrinth on the top, and Skalniak with the Błędne Skały (Errant Rocks) stone labyrinth.
 There are several notable rock formations, among them Kwoka ("Hen"), Wielbłąd ("Camel"), Małpa ("Monkey"), Głowa Konia ("Horse Head"), and Fotel Pradziada ("Great Grandfather's Armchair").